 You will be added to a telephone list and contacted during the course of the day by a clinician.

 Please be available to answer your phone.

 The majority of problems will be dealt with over the phone.
 If you need a prescription it will be sent to a pharmacy electronically so you can collect it.
 If you need a sick note it will be posted or emailed to you.

-For patients who need a face to face assessment your clinician will give you information about what to do next, and will ask you to attend the Brackley Health Centre site.
+For patients who need a face to face assessment your clinician will give you information about what to do next.
 We ask that, unless you need help attending the surgery, or you are bringing a child for an appointment you attend ALONE.

 Absence From Work For Coronavirus You DO NOT Need to Contact Your GP